croningp/tutorial_icdl_epirob_2017/index.md

 ### Selected publications

-- **Gutierrez, Juan Manuel Parrilla, et al. "Evolution of oil droplets in a chemorobotic platform."
+- **Juan Manuel Parrilla Gutierrez, et al. "Evolution of oil droplets in a chemorobotic platform."
 Nature communications (2014)**

 This is the first work published by the group in that area.
 It demonstrates how we can artificially evolve oil-in-water droplets to maximize different behaviors type, such as speed or division.